Scope of our Program

 Mennonite Home Communities of Ohio offers services that are licensed by the Ohio Department of Health, the Ohio Department of Job and Family Services, and the Centers for Medicaid and Medicare.

 The CODE OF ETHICS is supported by additional policies and procedures of MHCO.
 For more specific guidelines, see the appropriate policy or procedure.

 The Friends Services for the Aging (FSA) Vice President of Compliance, Karla Dreisbach, CHC, CHPC, serves as our Compliance Officer.
-She has the responsibility to assist the Compliance Liaisons, the CEO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.
+She has the responsibility to assist the Compliance Liaisons, the COO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.

-The Compliance Officer works with the CEO and our Compliance Liaisons and has direct reporting responsibility to the Board of Directors.
+The Compliance Officer works with the COO and our Compliance Liaisons and has direct reporting responsibility to the Board of Directors.
 The Compliance Officer is responsible for continued coordination with the Compliance Liaisons for the development, implementation, training, monitoring, and enforcement activities related to the overall compliance program.
 The Compliance Officer is assisted by Peace Church Compliance Program (PCCP) Compliance Managers and Compliance Specialists in providing services to our organization.